gertqin/vuex-class-modules/README.md

 ```

 ## Local Functions
 The module can have non-mutation/action functions which can be used inside the module.
-As these will not be exposed outside the module, they should always be private.
-The `this` obj will be passed to the local function from the getter/mutation/action.
+As these will not be exposed outside the module, they should always be private. `this` will be passed to the local function from the getter/mutation/action.

 ```ts
 @Module({ name: "myModule", store })